Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * **periodictwins**
 * **clearrepetitions**

-For more details on the periodicity commands please refer the @ref occt_draw_makeperiodic "Periodicity commands" of the Draw test harness user guide.
+For more details on the periodicity commands please refer the [Periodicity commands](#occt_draw_makeperiodic) of the Draw test harness user guide.

-To track the history of a shape modification during MakePeriodic operation the @ref occt_draw_hist "standard history commands" can be used.
+To track the history of a shape modification during MakePeriodic operation the [standard history commands](#occt_draw_hist) can be used.

-To have possibility to access the error/warning shapes of the operation use the *bdrawwarnshapes* command before running the algorithm (see command usage in the @ref specification__boolean_ers "Errors and warnings reporting system" of Boolean operations user guide).
+To have possibility to access the error/warning shapes of the operation use the *bdrawwarnshapes* command before running the algorithm (see command usage in the [Errors and warnings reporting system](#specification__boolean_ers) of Boolean operations user guide).

 @subsubsection occt_modalg_makeperiodic_examples Examples